mrgnlabs/mrgn-ts/apps/marginfi-v2-ui/README.md

 ## Developing

-To get started with the MarginFi v2 UI, follow these steps:
+To get started with the marginfi v2 UI, follow these steps:

 1. Clone the monorepo and navigate to the `apps/marginfi-v2-ui` directory.
 2. Install the dependencies by running `yarn install`.